runletapp/website/docs/cli/config.md

 sidebar_label: '@config'
 ---

-To add or remove jobs you can run the following command:
+To add or remove jobs, you can run the following command:

 ```shell
 runlet @config